 5 Benefits of IoT in Food Processing

 The Internet of Things (IoT) is slowly but surely making its presence felt in the food processing industry.
-With its number of remarkable applications, IoT in food processing has started to provide food suppliers, processors and retailers; companies like Id Foods, Paper boat, MTR foods with good opportunities for financial as well as operational augmentation in the food and beverage businesses.
+With its number of remarkable applications, IoT in food processing has started to provide food suppliers, processors and retailers with good opportunities for financial as well as operational augmentation in the food and beverage businesses.

 Every functional area in the food industry has been positively impacted by the integration of IoT.
 For example, IoT in food processing allows food companies to achieve higher levels of traceability, food safety and accountability all throughout the supply chain.
 Additionally, the IoT network minimizes risk, costs and waste in all stages of the process.
 This transformation, dubbed “Industry 4.0,” changes the landscape of food processing to become a smarter, more connected supply chain.

 Let us have a deeper look into the impact that digitalization and IoT have had upon the food manufacturing industry and consequently, their benefits –

 - Improved Food Safety: By implementing IoT in the food processing industry, the risk of an epidemic caused by food illnesses have greatly reduced.
 Different types of sensors are being used temperature, essential production state and shipping time.
 Most importantly, the use of real-time temperature tracking sensors allows facilities to remotely monitor food safety data points, thus ensuring the effective management of its cold chain supply.
 The data also enables the supply chain to function jointly and remain compliant with local and global food safety regulations.
 Automated Hazard Analysis and Critical Control Points (HACCP) checklists used throughout the manufacturing, production and transportation processes empower companies with meaningful data in order to put into practice food safety solutions that are the need of the hour.